Assassination of Fernando Villavicencio

 On 9 August 2023, eleven days before the 2023 Ecuadorian general election, presidential candidate Fernando Villavicencio was assassinated after leaving a campaign rally in Quito, the capital of Ecuador.
 One assailant was killed during the attack.
 Several bystanders, including security personnel and a legislative candidate, were injured.

 In November 2025, a prosecution witness stated that the murder was ordered by drug traficker Leandro Norero after journalist Christian Zurita supposedly solicited money from Norero to hide an investigation against him.
-According to the witness, Villevicencio continued publishing information about the case after the money was paid, so Norero ordered his killing.
+According to the witness, Villavicencio continued publishing information about the case after the money was paid, so Norero ordered his killing.

 Background

 Villavicencio was an Ecuadorian politician and a member of the National Assembly prior to its dissolution following president Guillermo Lasso's invocation of muerte cruzada.
 That constitutional provision triggered a general election, in which Villavicencio was a leading presidential candidate; at his highest level of support in late July, a La República poll found Villavicencio polling in second place with 13.2%, behind former assemblywoman Luisa González in first place with 26.6%, although polling a month later saw that number slightly reduced, putting him in third or fourth place.
 A day before his death, he made a report to the Ministry of Justice about an unnamed oil business.
 In September 2022, Villavicencio said he had been the target of an assassination attempt.
 Campaign advisor Patricio Zuquilanda also said that Villavicencio had received multiple death threats prior to the shooting, including one from the Sinaloa Cartel, that resulted in one arrest.

 The Washington Post noted that his assassination occurred during a time of increasing gang violence in the country.
 A month prior to his assassination, Agustín Intriago, mayor of Manta, was also assassinated.
 Several local candidates had also been targeted by violent attacks in the run-up to the 2023 local elections: two of them, Julio César Farachio and Omar Menéndez, were killed between January and February of the same year.